ukwa/ukwa-services/access/rrwb/README.md

 - [ ] Confirm required network location.
 Do we need to be on the Access VLAN?
 - [ ] Ensure staff access can be separated out.
 May require separate IP address.
 - [ ] Understand various redundancies/back services needed.
+- [ ] Verify assumption that all failover redirection, SSL encryption, authentication, token validation or user identification are handled upstream.
+- [ ] Understand reporting needs and whether this is all handled upstream.
 - [ ] Consider training options, e.g. [this](https://www.pluralsight.com/paths/managing-docker-in-production)
 - [ ] @anjackson Add NGINX rules to map expected URLs to PyWB URLs.
 - [ ] @anjackson Add `LOCKS_AUTH=admin:password`
 - [ ] @anjackson Add in known test cases for manual testing below.
 - [ ] @anjackson Set up some tests, using [Robot Framework](https://github.com/ukwa/docker-robot-framework), sitting on the `access_rrwb_default` network.
 - [ ] @anjackson Allow access to the multi-cluster WARC Server as `warc-server.api.wa.bl.uk`
+- [ ] @webrecorder to add ePub and PDF support to the PYWB, and implement the NPLD Player.

 Overview
 --------